-The course is based on the Brainjo Method of instruction, meaning it has been specifically designed to give adult learners a sequential, step-by-step path towards learning the banjo.
-The course is based on the Brainjo method of instruction, which has been specifically designed to maximize the learning capacity of the adult brain, and to provide anyone, regardless of age or prior musical background, a path to success.
+The course is based on the Brainjo method of instruction, which has been specifically designed to maximize the learning capacity of the adult brain, and to provide anyone, regardless of age or prior musical background, a step-by-step path to success.

 The reason most people don’t end up reaching their goals in learning the banjo has nothing to do with their own innate musical ability or talent, and everything to do with not being given the proper learning sequence.

 With most music instruction, you’re given what you need to learn, and it’s up to you to figure out how to learn it.
 In the Breakthrough Banjo course, that’s all taken care of for you.
 All you have to do is show up, follow the roadmap, and have fun.